 Growing up in Minneapolis I always snowboarded at Afton Alps or Welch Village.
 Because of this, I developed a weird mentality against powder ridge.
 I judged it somewhat harshly, mostly because I didn’t wanna drive out to the cornfields, but wasn’t I doing that for Afton & Welch?

-I would like to say, and put on the record, that I was horribly wrong.
-My only complain now is its distance but it’s not like they will move the resort for me.
-If you’re interested in some good shredding, its worth the drive.
+I would like to say and put on the record, that I was horribly wrong.
+My only complaint now is its distance but it’s not like they will move the resort for me.
+If you’re interested in some good shredding, it’s worth the drive.

-For my first visit to Powder Ridge I was an instructor for a group called SkiJammers.
-We teach elementary school kids how to ski or snowboard, and we hit up the resorts all over the city.
+For my first visit to Powder Ridge, I was an instructor for a group called SkiJammers.
+We teach elementary school kids how to ski or snowboard, and we hit up the resorts all over the twin cities and outer regions.

 I went in thinking about how cold and windy the day would be, and it turned out to be one of the best rides of the season.

 First off, how do you even get to Powder Ridge?
 It’s a little bit of a drive if you live in the twin cities, on average it’s twice the distance you would drive if heading to Afton Alps However if you live somewhere in central Minnesota, it’s a viable option for you.
 For directions click here and that will bring up the Powder Ridge site driving directions.

 Personally, I like long drives and it took an hour and 15 minutes to reach Powder Ridge.
 I remember looking around thinking it was strange because I was driving through flat cornfields, drinking coffee, and all of a sudden a huge hill appeared out of nowhere.
 It seemed almost unnatural.

 You Can’t-Miss It, and if you do.
 Well, you probably shouldn’t be driving.

 What Types Of Terrain Does Powder Ridge Have?